 The S-NSSAI parameter is the network slice for which the number of PDU Sessions established on a network slice is to be updated.

+The UE ID and PDU Session ID are used by the NSACF to maintain a list of UE IDs that has established PDU sessions with the network slice.